MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/prepare-your-environment.md

 ## Create and configure the connection settings object

-Unlike BCS in SharePoint Server, BCS in SharePoint requires that you configure a connection settings object, which contains additional information to establish the connection to the external system and the OData source.
+Unlike BCS in SharePoint Server, BCS in SharePoint in Microsoft 365 requires that you configure a connection settings object, which contains additional information to establish the connection to the external system and the OData source.

 Before you begin this procedure, make sure you have the following: